danielraffel/omnivoreToGhostSync/README.md

 - Configure the necessary parameters in `index.js` before deployment.
 - Deploy the function to Google Cloud Functions.
 - Bookmark items in Omnivore with annotations and tags; these will be synced to your Ghost blog automatically.
 - Quite a few additional things were necessary to integrate posts with my blog on Ghost.org.
-Those adjustments are described in [this blog post](https://danielraffel.me/2024/01/30/intriguing-stuff/)
+It included modifying a page to host links.hbs file and rollup the posts, updating routes.yaml to link to the page and the rss feed, creating the rss feed and updating links.hbs to surface the custom RSS feed.
+Those adjustments are described in [this blog post](https://danielraffel.me/2024/01/30/intriguing-stuff/).

 ## Local Testing
 - Uncomment the local server code in `index.js` if you wish to run the application locally for testing purposes.